About Us - Office of Customer Education and Outreach (OCEO) | Official U.S. Government Website Skip to main content

 Freedom of Information Act (FOIA)

-Members of the public have the right to request access to federal agency records or information under the Freedom of Information Act (5 U.S.C. § 552).
-To learn more about submitting a FOIA request, visit the CFTC FOIA portal or consult FOIA.gov.
+Members of the public have the right to request access to federal agency records under the Freedom of Information Act (5 U.S.C. § 552).
+Visit the CFTC FOIA portal or FOIA.gov for more information.

 Paperwork Reduction Act Notice

 Certain information collected by OCEO may be subject to the Paperwork Reduction Act (44 U.S.C.
 3501 et seq.).
-An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a valid OMB control number.
-The average time to review instructions and complete forms is estimated to be 15–20 minutes per response.
-OMB Control No. 3038-XXXX.
+An agency may not conduct or sponsor a collection of information unless it displays a valid OMB control number.

 Accessibility & Section 508

 OCEO is committed to providing access to our webpages for individuals with disabilities, in accordance with Section 508 of the Rehabilitation Act (29 U.S.C. § 794d).
-If you encounter any issues accessing information on our site, please contact us for assistance or to request an alternative format.
+If you encounter accessibility issues, please contact us.

 Ready to Report or Get Help?